 How to arrange your diving in Borneo?

 As mentioned, most accommodation places include diving in their packages.
 These all inclusive deals range from 1-3 dives per day, snorkelling or just chilling out.
 You can definitely tailor them to your own needs.
 In fact, Scuba Junkie would let me arrange a day with 2 dives and then at lunch time I had the choice to commit to 3.
 This was great for me as I was suffering from some ear equalising problems and didn’t want to push it too far.
-If do what I do and end up staying in one of the guest houses, as you stupidly thought it would be cheaper (it wasn’t) and more authentic (hole in the floor for a toilet may be authentic, but for the same price stay in the resorts), then you can easily still arrange your diving through the resorts such as scuba junkie.
+If you do what I did, and end up staying in one of the guest houses, as you stupidly thought it would be cheaper (it wasn’t) and more authentic (hole in the floor for a toilet may be authentic, but for the same price stay, in the resorts), then you can easily still arrange your diving through the resorts such as scuba junkie.

 Where to eat and drink when you are staying on the island of Mabul to dive in Borneo?

-With most accommodation packages your food is included.
+With most accommodation packages (including the guest houses) your food is included.
 Which makes it even more cost effective!
 If you are doing a day of diving with one of the resorts as you stupidly didn’t book enough nights, they will also feed you morning tea and lunch.
 I found the quality of the food to be amazing and healthy.
 They had plenty of vegetarian options as well as healthier versions of everything.
 Delicious.

 If however, you want to get out and explore the gypsy and fisherman villages there are a number of places to eat… but to be honest, the quality isn’t as good.
 If you are on a budget I recommend eating the food that was included in your room price.

 Most resorts also have a bar which you can party in.
 Keep in mind, that although dive communities do like to down a beer or two, most people have to be up early and ready to dive so the party is usually over by 10pm.
 Also most people are usually completely exhausted from a long day of diving.